 ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

-The future is green if we start realising and financing Africa's energy revolution.
-I grew up not knowing the importance of energy, the lack of electricity in my town meant that we could only prepare food using firewood or charcoal.
+" The future if green if we start realising and financing Africa's energy revolution.
+I grow up not knowing the importance of energy, the lack of electricity in my town meant that we could only prepare food using firewood or charcoal.
 The process of getting firewood made all of us children very sad.
 As a child, it was my first duty to help my mother gather firewood and bring it home from the bush.
 I grow up in a country where over 89% of the population is suffering from energy deficiency.
-This Fellowship will help me to refind my solution.
+This fellowship will help me to refind my solution.

 About the Millennium Fellow